codership/documentation/galeracluster/source/monitoringthecluster.rst

    pair: Parameters; wsrep_local_recv_queue_min

-By monitoring cluster integrity and node status can show you issues that may prevent or otherwise block replication.
+Monitoring cluster integrity and node status can show you issues that may prevent or otherwise block replication.
 These status variables will help in identifying performance issues and identifying problem areas so that you can get the most from your cluster.

 .. note:: Unlike other the status variables, these are differential and reset on every ``SHOW STATUS`` command.
 Execute the query a second time, about a minute after the first to get the current value.